berkesasa/React-Mediapipe_Object-Hand_Detection/README.md

 # MediaPipe Object Detection Project

-This project is a React application that performs real-time object detection using MediaPipe.
+This project is a React application that performs real-time object and hand detection using MediaPipe.

 ## Features